My Horned frogs breeding

 Care about tadpoles:

-I use big plastic boxes with 70l of dechlored water for about 100 or less tadpoles.
+I use big plastic boxes with 70l of dechlored water with air stone for about 100 or less tadpoles.
 The temperature is still about 28°C. I feed them several times a day with an adequate amount of frozen bloodworms.
-And changing all water every day.
+And changing all water every day or 2/3 if I used small aquarium filter.
 It takes 3 weeks to metamorphosis in my conditions.

 Care about froglets:

-Small froglets kept separately, in plastic cups with only little water and a wet paper towels. from the beginning, I feed them daily or every other day, and along with feeding them, I change their water and paper towel.
-I use trout fillet dusted with calcium and frog vitamins as a staple food for little frogs.
+Small froglets kept separately, in plastic cups with only little water and a wet paper towels. from the beginning, feed them daily or every other day, and along with feeding them, I change their water and paper towel.
+I use trout fillet dusted with calcium and frog vitamins as a staple food for little frogs. they started eating after absorbed therir tails.
 I use large tweezers to feed them.